stripe-archive/datadog-checks/README.md

 The service check and any emitted metrics are tagged with the `path`, `expected_status` and `actual_status`.
 It's check message will be `File %s that was expected to be %s is %s instead" % (path, expect, status)`.

-If this check *does* find a path that matches it will also emit a gauge `file.age_seconds` containing the age of the file in seconds, natch.
+If this check *does* find a path that matches it will also emit a gauge `file.age_seconds` containing the age of the *oldest* file in seconds that matches the path.

 ```
 ---